thompson-tomo/FluentStorage/README.md

 * Implements [data transformation sinks](https://github.com/robinrodricks/FluentStorage/wiki/Data-Transformation) for encryption and compression.

+* Provides asynchronous API for all methods.

-* Attempts to enforce idential behavior on all implementations of storage interfaces to the smallest details possible, and contains many test specifications which will help you to add another provider.
+* Attempts to enforce idential behavior on all implementations of storage interfaces to the smallest details possible.